Deep Dive

 3. Near-term Market Outlook

-What it means: The trend is bearish in the short term, contingent on market-wide sentiment.
+What it means: The trend is bearish in the very short term, but oversold conditions could lead to a pause or bounce.

 Conclusion